-Building a strong social media presence takes dedication and patience.
-It won't happen overnight, but if you put the time in and develop a plan, social media can be an immensely powerful marketing platform.
+Building a strong social media presence takes time, dedication and more importantly patience.
+It certainly won't happen overnight.
+If you put the time in and develop a plan while thinking of your current customers first, social media can be an immensely powerful marketing platform.